tlswg/tls13-spec/draft-ietf-tls-tls13.md

 communicating, they agree on a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared secret keying material.
-Once the handshake is complete, the peers may use the established keys to protect application layer traffic.
+Once the handshake is complete, the peers use the established keys to protect application layer traffic.

 TLS supports three basic key exchange modes: